 - 1 cup butterscotch chips

-- In a large bowl add the softened butter, coconut oil, brown sugar, and white sugar.
-Beat together until smooth.
+- In a large bowl add the melted brown butter, dark brown sugar, and white sugar.
+Beat together for 1 minute.

 - Remove the cookies from the oven.
-Let them cool on the pan for 2-3 minutes, then transfer to a wire rack to continue cooling.
-Serve and enjoy!
+Let them cool on the pan for 2-3 minutes.
+Use a large cookie cutter or glass to round out the cookies while they are warm.
+Add additional chips and sea salt if desired.
+Let them cool on the pan for 2-3 minutes, then transfer to a wire rack.

 - Store the cookies in a tightly sealed container at room temperature for up to 2 days.